 The Characteristics of Effective Learning in the Prime and Specific areas of learning and development are interconnected.
-The way in which the child engages with other people and their environment- playing and exploring, active learning, and creating and thinking critically - underpin learning and development across all areas and support the child to remain an effective and motivated learner.
+They describe the behaviours in which pupils learn and the way in which the child engages with other people and their environment- playing and exploring, active learning, and creating and thinking critically.
+These underpin learning and development across all areas and support the child to remain an effective and motivated learner.
+Staff will support pupils based on these learning needs and adapt practice as needed.
+These characteristics are: